 Since its inception, the system has experienced tremendous growth.
 LEAD and the contributing agencies have made concerted efforts to incorporate information regarding additional programs and the individuals they serve, as well as to solicit the participation of other divisions or agencies.
-The analyses that are included in the following sections reflect data supplied by the contributing entities for services that were provided through June 2018.
+The analyses that are included in the following sections reflect data supplied by the contributing entities for services that were provided through June 2019.

-The CFS has expanded dramatically since its inception in the early 1990's.
-Figure 1 shows the total number of unique individuals included in the system between the 1994-1995 and 2017-2018 CFS program years, as well as the number of individuals served each year by publicly funded education and workforce training programs tracked in CFS.
-The system currently contains information on over 9.6 million unique individuals.
+CFS has expanded dramatically since its inception in the early 1990's.
+Figure 1 shows the total number of unique individuals included in the system between the 1994-1995 and 2018-2019 CFS program years1, as well as the number of individuals served each year by publicly funded education and workforce training programs contained in CFS.
+The system currently includes information on over 9.7 million unique individuals.